natecook/jennajuby/site/content/post/new-york-city-autumn.md

 * **W 69th St. Halloween Block Party** is NYC best kept Halloween secret.
 On trick-or-treat night hundreds join this celebration on the best decorated block in the city.
 The pristine 19th century townhouses are covered in extravagant halloween decor, each house a different theme.
 Two years ago, my favorite one was made up like Hogwarts!
 Even if you don’t have kids, it’s fun to grab a hot cocoa and walk around to see all of the decor and costumes!
 If you aren’t there on the night of trick-or-treat, the block is usually dressed up and ready the week leading up to it.

 * **Levain Bakery** gets its own bullet point.
 [Levain](https://www.instagram.com/levainbakery/) is home of the best cookies ever...warm, gooey, and giant...it’s the perfect fall treat and a must have!
 The original Levain on W 74th usually has a line down the block but thankfully they opened a location just blocks away where the line is much shorter and faster.
 I suggest ordering a glass of cold milk along with one of each kind of cookie so you get to taste them all!

 * **The Village Halloween Parade** is the world’s largest Halloween parade!
-It brings in millions of people every year and the costumes seen here will blow your mind!
+It brings in millions of people every year and the costumes seen here are such a cool sight to see!
 This is a really unique and fun thing that the city puts on in October and worth the trek.

-* **The New York Coffee Festival** is the city’s flagship coffee event that takes place every year in October.
+* **The New York Coffee Festival** is NY's flagship coffee event that takes place every year in October.
 You can get a taste from all the best roasters, have some food, enjoy live music, art, and cocktails!
 What says fall more than a hot cup o jo?!